#1 MCINTOSH (also #37)

 #21 Summer Rambo (Crossnore Post Office)

 I too liked the apple so much that I started asking around and no one seemed to know what it was called.
 I gathered scionwood cuttings from the tree across from the Post Office, grafted a dozen plus trees, and 3 years later sold them in the Avery Extension Plant Sale.
 Since I didn’t know what it was, I simply called it the “All Over Crossnore” apple.
-I told this story at that time and they sold like hotcakes! (-:
+I told this story at that time and they sold like hotcakes!

 Once we knew what the apple tree was we read more about it’s remarkable history.

-Summer Rambo was one of the first apple trees shipped to the Americas in the middle 1700’s by founding fathers like Jefferson and Washington.
+Summer Rambo was one of the first apple trees shipped to the Americas in the middle 1700’s by founding fathers, like Jefferson and Washington.
 The Summer Rambo is a French apple discovered in the village of Rembure, France in 1548.
 It was such a remarkable apple it was imported to America very early and grown in home orchards across the United States ever since.
 You can do the math! (-:

-My favorite Old Summer Rambo apple tree was a giant 100 year old specimen located on highway 184, right beside the Old Banner House’.
-About 2010, I was visiting with Ms. Mary Elder, she was 105 years old at the time.
+About 2009, I was visiting with Ms. Mary Elder, she was 105 years old at the time.
 She told me, “when I was just a child I remember picking apples under that tree.”
-I too picked up apples off the ground under that tree for years too, really just to check on the tree.
-I understand this tree was cut down last winter, 24/25.
+I too picked up apples off the ground under that tree for a few years, just to check on the tree.
+I understand this tree was cut down last winter, 2024/25.
+I hope Helene caused it’s demise.

-About 12 years ago I took cuttings from the Post Office tree, grafted, grew, and planted the Summer Rambo now standing in Crossnore Heritage Orchard.
-The delightfully sweet / tart flavor has made it a popular applesauce apple for Crossnore folks for years.
+About 12 years ago I took cuttings from the same “Post Office” tree and grafted, grew, and planted the Summer Rambo in Crossnore Heritage Orchard.
 We hope this new Summer Rambo tree will be secure for the future.
 This tree just started bearing apples in the last year.

 #22 Fallawater